JarvisSan22/OPC-N3_python/README.md

 ### To do:
--add OPCN3 live data viewer-
+- add OPCN3 live data viewer
--add functions to change default bin weighting- -Implement new PM10, PM2.5 and PM1 calculation-
+- add functions to change default bin weighting
+- Implement new PM10, PM2.5 and PM1 calculation